NCAR/aircraft_netCDF_Conventions/README.md

 #### 3.1 Variable names

 The **underscore** has special meaning for variable names.
 Anything following an underscore is considered a suffix for grouping variables from the same instrument or probe.
 There is no standard for suffix names, but RAF regularly uses about a dozen specific ones for describing an instrument's mounting location on the aircraft.
+This allows for multiple identical probes, each must have a unique sufffix.

 e.g.,
 ```